erlanger/swipl-termux/README.md

 # Update!

-The sparkling new major release version 8.1.0 is available now for all termux architectures:
+The sparkling new release version 8.1.2, with updated and faster tabling is available now for all termux architectures:
 `arm`, `aarch64`, `i686` and `x86_64`.